Materiality Assessment GRI 3-1

 Material Topics (GRI 3-2)

-Based on the aforementioned materiality assessment process, GC has carried out all relevant steps in full compliance with the GRI standards and the Double Materiality principle.
-Most important material topics can be summarized in the table below.
+Based on the above materiality assessment process, GC has fully aligned with the GRI Standards and the Double Materiality assessment principle.
+The material topics and their respective impacts from the Double Materiality assessment are summarized in the table below.

 Most Important Material Topics